 - valid clearance documents

-- prior to the start of the professional semester, PSEA student teaching insurance.
+- before the start of the professional semester, PSEA student teaching insurance.

 What are the Transfer Requirements for Muhlenberg College?